darktable-org/dtdocs/content/module-reference/utility-modules/shared/collections.md

 : The ISO, as derived from Exif data.

 aspect ratio
-: The aspect ratio of the image, including any cropping within darktable.
+: The aspect ratio of the image, including any cropping within Ansel.

-## darktable
+## Ansel

 grouping
 : Choose between "group followers" and "group leaders".